egges/mso/final-project/README.md

 ### Part I

 Perform a CVA (commonality/variation analysis) to determine the commonalities and the variations.
-Write this down in a matrix format.
+Write this down in a table.

 ### Part II